 Meaning

-“Educational equality doesn’t guarantee equality on the labor market.
+In the quote “Educational equality doesn’t guarantee equality on the labor market.
 Even the most developed countries are not gender-equal.
-There are still glass ceilings and ‘leaky pipelines’ that prevent women from getting ahead in the workplace.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.
+There are still glass ceilings and ‘leaky pipelines’ that prevent women from getting ahead in the workplace.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme